Houston’s Hermann Park ~ So Many Attractions!

 Sam Houston Statue

-This stately statue of Sam Houston astride a horse welcomes one into Hermann Park when entering from the west.
+This stately statue of Sam Houston astride a horse welcomes one into this park when entering from the west.

 When Texas was still an independent nation, Sam Houston was the very first President of the Republic of Texas.